dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ## Use-Cases

-The `icp:public icrc28_trusted_origins` metadata is designed to be used with both cold and hot signers.
+The `icrc28_get_trusted_origins` method is designed to be used with both cold and hot signers.

 ### Hot Signer Use-Case